paradocx96/paradocx96/README.md

 ### About Me! 🤩 &nbsp;

-I'm a second year student pursuing Bachelor of Science(Hons) in Information Technology 🎓 from Sri Lanka Institute of Information Technology 🏛.
+I'm a second year student pursuing BSc(Hons) Information Technology Specialising in Software Engineering 🎓 from Sri Lanka Institute of Information Technology 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to 💻.

 <img align="right" height="200" width="200" alt="GIF" src="https://github.com/paradocx96/paradocx96/blob/main/images/daftpunktocat-guy.gif" />

 ### Know more about me:
-- 🔭 I’m currently working something else.
+- 🔭 I’m currently working on React-Project.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate with other develoopers.
-- 💬 Ask me about HTML.
+- 💬 Ask me about HTML/CSS.

 ### Contact Me :
 <a href="https://dev.to/paradocx96">
   <img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" alt="Navinda Lankesh's DEV Profile" height="30" width="30">